 With less time on their hands, and in fact more consciousness of the value of time, people are opting to use social media for entertainment purposes.
 That is part of the reason why TikTok has become so big.
 Instagram lacks that and inherently focuses on aspirational content.
 It is also a space that welcomes a range of content (succeeding with a variety of interests), whereas TikTok requires you to hone in on a niche per account.

 Let’s also discuss the fact that Instagram has become a confusing place to navigate.
 Why?
 Because there are so many features.
 See, Instagram has a wide range of features to capture the market - you can even make video calls on the app now.
 Introducing Story content, an idea stolen from Snapchat, was a highly successful move.
 The same cannot be said about the move towards video content, though.
-IGTV failed to take off, and Reels, modeled on the TikTok experience, have not been a popular move either.
+IGTV failed to take off, and Reels, modelled on the TikTok experience, have not been a popular move either.
 Reels do not produce the same experience, and often feature the same content seen on TikTok.

-The Head of Instagram also announced that the app will be moving further away from photos and more into the video space, further signaling its downfall as this is not where people want to be consuming that type of content.
+The Head of Instagram also announced that the app will be moving further away from photos and more into the video space, further signalling its downfall as this is not where people want to be consuming that type of content.
 Instagram explained:

 “We’re no longer just a square photo-sharing app.
 At Instagram we’re always trying to build new features that help you get the most out of your experience.
 Right now we’re focused on four key areas: Creators, Video, Shopping and Messaging.”